USS Squall

-USS Squall (PC-7) is the seventh Cyclone-class patrol ship.
+USS Squall (PC-7) was the seventh Cyclone-class patrol ship.
 Squall was laid down 17 February 1993 by Bollinger Shipyards, Lockport, Louisiana and launched 28 August 1993.
 She was commissioned by the United States Navy 4 July 1994.

 Operational history

 In 2013, Squall shifted homeport to Naval Support Activity Bahrain.

-On August 24, 2016, while operating in the northern end of the Persian Gulf, the Squall fired three .50 caliber machine gun warning shots at an Iranian Revolutionary Guards boat which had been harassing the Squall, the USS Tempest and a ship of the Kuwati Navy.
+On August 24, 2016, while operating in the northern end of the Persian Gulf, the Squall fired three .50 caliber machine gun warning shots at an Iranian Revolutionary Guards boat which had been harassing the Squall, the USS Tempest and a ship of the Kuwaiti Navy.
 During the encounter, the Iranian boat closed within 200 yd of the Tempest and ignored earlier warnings to leave the area conveyed by radio and loud speaker and reinforced with the firing of flares.
 In accordance with standard maritime procedure, the warning shots were fired into the water.
 The Iranian boat then left the area.

+Decommissioning and Bahraini service

 Squall was decommissioned on 14 March 2022 at Naval Support Activity Bahrain.
+On 30 March 2022, she was commissioned by the Bahraini Navy as RBNS Al-Farooq.